tdmore-dev/shinytdmore/README.md

 # This project
-`tdm.ui` provides a series of UI elements to easily build dose adaptation software.
+`shinytdmore` provides a series of UI elements to easily build dose adaptation software.

 The project focuses on four things: